JennaWbbb/EmlaBot/README.md

 # EmlaBot
-C# Wrapper to the EmlaLock API
+.Net Standard Wrapper for the [EmlaLock API](https://about.emlalock.com/docs/api)